-Because it was also the magazine cover image I had to define and modify aspects of the illustration to take into account the various text and visual elements of the cover.
+Because it was also the magazine cover image, I had to define and modify aspects of the illustration to take into account the various text and visual elements of the cover.
 I'll highlight these changes throughout the workshop.

 I'll be creating my painting in Corel Painter 12, using only standard tools and brushes.
-However, if you're using the more recent release you'll be still able to follow my workshop process.
+However, if you're using the more recent release, you'll still be able to follow my workshop process.

 01. Initial considerations

 I choose to paint on the standard paper with a Coarse Cotton Canvas texture.
 This will help avoid the typically clean, sleek look of digital art – something that's not suitable for the subject matter.
-I'll be using the Charcoal, Smudge and oil brushes.
+I'll be using the charcoal, smudge and oil brushes.

 02. Charcoal, Conte and Smudge tools

 These tools are interesting because they use the texture and grain of the canvas.
 They're capable of creating interesting and natural effects.

 My technique is simple: I start with fast brush strokes of the Square Conte brush, which defines the main shape.
 Then I use the Smudge tool to spread out and merge the colours.

 The Bristle Oil and Real Round Bristle brushes are perfect for this stage.
 I trace some strokes on my initial shapes using the colours that I want to add.